nancysangani/techwave-2025/README.md

 ---

+## 🔐 Admin Login Credentials (For Educational Use Only)
+Use the following credentials to access the Admin Dashboard:

+Username: admin
+Password: TechWave2025!

+> ⚠️ These credentials are for educational/demo purposes only.
+> They are not secure and should not be used in real deployments.

 ## 🔒 Security Notes
 - Admin interface includes basic access control
 - Recommended to implement backend authentication for production